Ubiquinone-dot/the-tensor-collective/site/content/posts/hallucination/hallucination.md

 *Simple insights into the cognition behind large language models.*

 With the advent of large language models (LLMs), much research and debate has naturally revolved around the flaws large language models exhibit.
 Ever wondered how ChatGPT manages to overlook aspects, but will immediately apologise and correct it's error once prompted?
-Hallucinations give fascinating insight into the cognition ongoing within a large language model.

-Here, we'll make the case that the general user experience of LLMs do not give full credit to their capacities.
+Here, we gently introduce how hallucinations are related to the cognition ongoing within a large language model.
 Discussing ways to probe the true knowledge within these models.
-We'll also see what efforts are being made to combat hallucinations and force the models to reference sources in their responses.
+We'll then put this in the context of the bigger picture for LLMs.

 ## There's no AGI in LLM
 ### Language models don't speak gibberish